-Across the Divide is a story that explores what it means to live truly, to confront fear and difference and to learn how to stand as yourself but alongside others.
+Across the Divide is a story that explores what it means to live honestly, to confront fear and difference and to learn how to stand as yourself but alongside others.
 It tells the story of a community divided in opinion.
-14 year old Olivia finds herself in the middle of a row; a row that plays out at home and at school and involves her family and friends.
+14-year-old Olivia finds herself in the middle of a row; a row that plays out at home and school and involves her family and friends.
 While she can see all sides of the argument, she doesn’t want to be seen to be taking any.
 She just wants to keep a low profile.

 During her stay on Lindisfarne, Olivia spends time reflecting on the divisions that have started to tear her world apart.
 In conversation with her Dad, William, and her developing relationship with the place of Lindisfarne past and present, Olivia begins to understand how the things that divide us can overshadow the things that hold us together.
 She also learns that keeping a low profile and remaining silent can also play a role in the division.

 Across the Divide is an apt title.
 Divisions in the book are rife – physical and emotional divisions: divisions between people, places and time.
 Division, it seems, is part of human nature and, at one point, the narrative examines how some people or groups of people have a vested interest in stirring up divisions in society.
 But at the same time, connections arise too – across time and place.
 And the journey Olivia takes leads her to the realisation that while differences will always exist, it is the way that we respond that counts.
 Each of us has a moral responsibility to examine our attitudes, not just follow the crowd.
 Do we shy away from surfacing complexity and finding compromise so that we can have an easy life?
 Do we take a polarised stand on one side or the other?
 Or do we learn to recognise and respect difference and seek compromise and common causes, overcoming the challenges that inevitably arise in that process?